nicklbch/fmri-rest-pipe-documentation/docs/source/index.rst

-fMri Resting State Analysis Pipeline Dcumentation
+fMri Resting State Analysis Pipeline Documentation
 ===================================

 **fmri-rest-pipe** fMRI Resting State Analysis Pipeline is an analysis pipeline desinged to strategically and simply run region based correlation and motion analysis based upon sorted DICOM data.
 This pipeline will return a seed-based correlation analysis based upon the NiLearn